 - (genomes) ML with graph analytics for “omic” applications (pangenomes, transcriptomic graphs)

-We focus on three major use cases:
+We focused on three major use cases:

 - Livestock – CSIRO has a large database of 20,000 animals, including data on growth, carcass traits, fertility, and behaviour with known family structure/ pedigree.
-The data integration challenge involves 40 million SNPs, transcriptomes, and the metabolome.
+The data integration challenge involved 40 million SNPs, transcriptomes, and the metabolome.